gbuesing/turbochat/slides.md

 * Drops jQuery dependency
 * Supports mobile apps via native adapters

-github.com/turbolinks/turbolinks
+github.com/turbolinks

 ---

 # Turbolinks adapters for iOS and Android

-The native adapters automatically manage a single web view instance across multiple view controllers, giving you native navigation UI with all the client-side performance benefits of Turbolinks.
+* Automatically manages a single web view instance across multiple view controllers
+* Enables using native navigation UI and other native features as needed
+* Leverages client-side performance benefits of Turbolinks

-You can use native code and navigation UI progressively where needed.
-You're not locked into a custom app development framework.
+* Doesn't lock you into a custom app development framework

-github.com/turbolinks/turbolinks-ios
-github.com/turbolinks/turbolinks-android

 ---

 # Turbolinks adapter benefits:

+* Do less native app development
 * Leverage your existing web views on native platforms
 * Use HTML/CSS for layouts, instead of complex storyboards etc
 * Use the Safari developer mode and Chrome web tools you love